Credit Cards and Payment Card Industry (PCI) Compliance

 PCI stands for Payment Card Industry.
 PCI Data Security Standards are national standards from the Payment Card Security Standards Council and apply to all organizations anywhere in the country that process, transmit or store credit cardholder data.

-The University and all departments that process payment card data have a contractual obligation to adhere to the PCI Data Security Standard (PCI-DSS).
+The University and all departments that process payment card data have a contractual obligation through Elavon to adhere to the PCI Data Security Standard (PCI-DSS).
 We must adhere to these standards to protect our customers and to continue to process payments using payment cards.
 Each year, departments and units that are conducting payment card activities and an established merchant account through Elavon must submit a Self-Assessment Questionnaire (SAQ) to the U.Va.
 Payment Card Services unit assuring their compliance with the PCI data security standards.
 Departments and Units who work through a third-party who uses payment cards to collect revenue on their behalf are also obligated under PCI to provide card flow diagrams and verify annual compliance of all third-party vendors in the card data flow.

 Questions about the University of Virginia's Credit Cards and Payment Card Industry compliance?